daattali/daattali.github.io/projects.md

 - **[lightsout](https://github.com/daattali/lightsout)** - An implementation of the puzzle game Lights Out using R. [Play the game online](https://daattali.com/shiny/lightsout/).
 Available [on CRAN](https://cran.r-project.org/package=lightsout) and [on GitHub](https://github.com/daattali/lightsout).

 *Many of my R packages/tutorials/thoughts are graciously shared on [R-bloggers](https://www.r-bloggers.com/), which is a great resource for any useR.*

-## Courses

-I'm creating an online course on Case Studies with Shiny together with [DataCamp](https://www.datacamp.com), an interactive platform to [learn R](https://www.datacamp.com/courses/free-introduction-to-r) and data science.

 ## Chrome extensions